uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

   [pointers for remote interviewing](https://www.tes.com/news/coronavirus-10-tips-acing-remote-job-interview)
 * ensure your [pension is up to date](https://www.teacherspensions.co.uk/members/working-life/life-events/moving-abroad.aspx)

-## Teachers who trained in England returning from overseas
+## If you trained to teach in England and are returning from overseas

-If you’re returning from teaching overseas and looking for new opportunities to teach in England, we’re here to support you and progress your career in teaching.

-Visit our [international returners page](/international-returners) for bespoke guidance and support to return to teaching in England.
+We’re here to support you to progress your career in teaching.
+Visit our [international returners page](/international-returners) for guidance and support to return to teaching in England.